SCECcode/pycsep/README.md

     Also python 3.7 is required.

 3. Navigate to repo `cd csep2` (If you are not already there...)
-4. Install editable version of package `pip install -e .`
+4. Install editable version of package `pip install .`

 You can verify the installation works by opening a python interpreter and typing `import csep`.
 If you see no errors the installation worked.